learn-co-curriculum/phase-0-macos-env-introduction/README.md

 4. Look for your username in the list
 5. Type `cd` into the terminal, add a space, and type your name as it appears in the list and press `<Enter>`
 6. Type `ls` into the terminal and press `<Enter>`
-7. Look for the “Desktop” folder in the list
+7. Look for the "Desktop" folder in the list
 8. Type `cd Desktop` into the terminal and press `<Enter>`
-9. Type `ls` into the terminal and press `<Enter>` (Note: if prompted, allow "Terminal" to access files in your Desktop folder.)
+9. Type `ls` into the terminal and press `<Enter>` _(Note: if prompted, allow "Terminal" to access files in your Desktop folder.)_

 ### Check your work